xaenou/origami-media/README.md

-# Origami Video
+# Origami Media

-The purpose of this maubot plugin is to process and display videos for matrix servers when a url is detected or the appropriate command is supplied with a valid url.
+The purpose of this maubot plugin is to process and display media for matrix servers when a url is detected or the appropriate command is supplied with a valid url.
+Currently only videos are supported, but other types of embedded content will also be supported in the future.

-NOTICE: This is still highly experimental and not stable.
+NOTICE: This is plugn is still highly experimental and not yet stable.

 ## Features